falcosecurity/libs/proposals/20230530-driver-kernel-testing-framework.md

 ### Test Category 1

 Ensuring that the kernel driver successfully compiles for the agreed-upon kernel test grid.
-The optimal compiler version and build container are selected in alignment with the advancements in the Linux source tree and its related dependencies, based on the kernel version and driver type.
+The optimal compiler version and build container are carefully selected to align with the advancements in the Linux source tree and its related dependencies.
+This selection takes into account various factors, including the specific kernel version, driver type, and the distribution being used.

 ### Test Category 2